HerveFrezza-Buet/cxsom/experiments/basic-som/README.md

 make som
 ```

-The we can generate PDFs that describe the computation.
+Then we can generate PDFs that describe the computation.

 ```
 make som-figs